MicrosoftDocs/win32/desktop-src/SecCrypto/deriving-bulk-encryption-and-mac-keys.md

 ---
-Description: 'Bulk encryption and MAC keys are derived from a master key but can include other sources depending on the protocol and cipher suite used.' ms.assetid: 'f78acb54-c32a-46a8-b465-855251069a57'
+Description: Bulk encryption and MAC keys are derived from a master key but can include other sources depending on the protocol and cipher suite used. ms.assetid: f78acb54-c32a-46a8-b465-855251069a57
-title: Deriving Bulk Encryption and MAC Keys
+title: Deriving Bulk Encryption and MAC Keys ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Deriving Bulk Encryption and MAC Keys